String Diagrams with Factorized Densities: Introduction

-In this work, our goal is to close the gap between recent category-theoretic innovations and operational practice in probabilistic programming.
+This paper will take a step towards closing the gap between categorical probability and operational practice in probabilistic programming and applied Bayesian statistics.
 Denotational semantics for probabilistic programs define a measure over return values of a program given its inputs \cite{Staton2017,Heunen2017}.
-To reason about inference methods, practitioners need to consider the joint distribution over all random variables, as well as the factorization of its density into conditionals.
-To facilitate such reasoning, we develop a category whose morphisms admit densities with respect to a finite-dimensional base measure.
-We then show that generalized causal models can factorize these densities and admit interventional and counterfactual queries.
+To reason about inference methods, practitioners need to consider the joint distribution of internal random variables, as well as its density's factorization into conditionals.
+Section~\ref{sec:background} will review basic definitions from probability and measure theory necessary to do so.
+Section~\ref{sec:gadgets} will then develop a category whose morphisms express joint (rather than marginal) distributions with factorized joint densities.
+Section~\ref{sec:diagram_scm} will show that generalized causal models can factorize these densities and admit interventional and counterfactual queries.
+Section~\ref{sec:discussion} will work through a pair of examples and summarize the paper's developments.

-This paper is structured as follows.
-Section~\ref{sec:background} reviews basic definitions of probability and measure theory, then gives a first category of probabilistic mappings and defines the abstract, categorical setting that encompasses that concrete category.
-Section~\ref{sec:gadgets} uses a category $\M$ from that abstract setting to define a category $\Joint{\M}$ whose morphisms map from a parameter into an internal joint distribution and then deterministically to an output; a concrete subcategory of $\Joint{\M}$ will support probability density functions over such internal joint distributions.
-Section~\ref{sec:diagram_scm} will review recent work on generalized causal models and interpret them into morphisms with joint densities.
-Section~\ref{sec:discussion} summarizes our findings.